ask-05/chip-8-interpreter/README.md

 ## Download Instructions
 Download the **SDL3** development libraries and set its path in your project settings.
-Make sure to move the SDL3.lib file to the CHIP-8-Emulator folder as well.
+Make sure to move the SDL3.lib file to the src folder as well.

-Clone the repo:
+Clone the repo and run main.cpp.
+This will automatically run the IBM program.

 Instructions for building this project will be available once a Basic Version has been developed.
-This project was made in Visual Studio Community 2022, so opening the .sln file should allow you to run the project easily.

 ## Resources